 For revised post containing more tips on how to view the Perseids see The Perseids 2021.

-Meteors, also known as shooting stars, are bright streaks of light lasting a few seconds.
-These are caused by small lumps of rock or metal called meteoroids hitting the Earth’s atmosphere at a very high speed (in the case of the Perseids around 200,000 km/h).
+Meteors (also known as shooting stars) are bright streaks of light caused by small lumps of rock or metal called meteoroids hitting the Earth’s atmosphere at a very high speed (in the case of the Perseids around 200,000 km/h).
 As they pass through the atmosphere they get heated up by friction to a temperature of thousands of degrees and start to glow.
-This causes them to emit a streak of light as they pass through the Earth’s atmosphere.
+This causes them to emit a streak of light as they move through the atmosphere.
 Most meteoroids get heated to such a high temperature that they vaporise and disappear from view.
+In fact, most meteoroids are vaporised at an altitude of 50 km or higher.

 Image from Wikimedia Commons